Point in time restore

 - From device: Click the browsing button and in the Specify Backup box, pick one of the types of devices in the Backup media drop down.

-- After you selected the time you want to restore to be made to, only backups that are required to restore to that time will be displayed in the grid (Select the backup sets to restore), on the General page.
+- After you select the time you want to restore to be made to, only backups that are required to restore to that time will be displayed in the grid (Select the backup sets to restore), on the General page.

 - The next step should be to go to the Options page to set up the advanced options, which is optional, but it is recommended to at least review them.